WebDev-Guild/webdev-guild.github.io/apprentice/html/markup.md

   - Two elements with the same class
   - Two elements with multiple classes
   - An `<a>` element which references the bottom ID tag.
 Clicking the `<a>` must successfully focus on the bottom ID tag.
-- Show your webpage to your mentor to pass off this requirement.
+- Show your webpage to the `#requirements` Discord channel to show you have passed this requirement off.

 ## Extra Learning